Outis09/Exploratory-data-analysis/README.md

  <h1> About Project</h1>
  </div>

+ About 30% of 110527 patients make an appointment with their doctor and after receiving instructions, they do not show.
+Why?
+Is this affected by the characteristics of the patients?

- The dataset used contains characteristics of patients and whether they showed up for their medical appointment or not.
-About 30% of patients missed their appointment after scheduling.
-I sought to examine the effect of individual independent variables on the dependent variable(whether a patient showed up or not).
-I explored the data set and calculated the probabilities of a patient showing up given an independent variable.
-I also compared the effects of certain independent variables.
+ Using the data provided by the medical institution, I analyzed the effects of the independent variables(patients' characteristics) on the dependent variable(whether a patient showed or not) to see if they played a role in a patient not showing.
+I explored the probability of a patient showing up for their appointment given an independent variable.

  The chracteristics of the patients I explored include;
  * gender of patient